INCLUDE_DATA

 This has resulted in soaring profits for the pharmaceutical industry.
 But what about the people taking these drugs?

-Unfortunately anti-hypertensive medications do not cure high blood pressure but merely regulate it.
+Unfortunately high blood pressure medications do not cure high blood pressure but merely regulate it.
 Which means you have to take them everyday for the rest of your life – or your blood pressure will climb back up to dangerous levels.

 Another negative aspect of blood pressure medications is bad side effects.

-Below is a list of common blood pressure medications and their associated side effects:
+Below is a list of common high blood pressure medication side effects:

 ACE inhibitors

-The most common side effect is a dry cough
+The most common high blood pressure medication side effect here is a dry cough.

 Rarer side effects include: